 In your third year of law school, you can take advantage of multiple opportunities that support your success on the bar exam.
 These opportunities include:

-- Prep Courses: Lawyering Skills & Bar Success, and Legal Writing for the Bar are two for-credit courses that help you to begin developing skills for success on the bar exam.
+- Bar Prep Fundamentals, a 3 credit course that helps you to begin developing skills for success on the bar exam.

-- We offer our graduates a bar review course at no cost.
+- A bar review course at no cost.

-- Additionally, once you graduate, we offer a supplemental bar program allowing you to meet on a regular basis with the Director of the Academic Excellence Program to practice key skills, review doctrine, and receive feedback.
+- A supplemental bar program during your bar study period.
+This allows you to meet on a regular basis with the Director of the Academic Excellence Program to practice key skills, review doctrine, and receive feedback.

 Open from 7:30 a.m. to midnight, the John E. Jaqua Law Library is located on the second floor of the Knight Law Center.
 We know that you and your classmates will spend a lot of time here during your legal education.
 Our exceptional Librarians and Law Library staff actively support the student learning experience and contribute to advancements in teaching, research, scholarship, and public service.